 Avoid travelling in summer.
 Outside the summer season, there will be fewer people and, above all, you'll be able to enjoy yourself without the sweltering heat of July and August exhausting you.

-What should I take with me to Pompeii?
+What should I take to Pompeii?

-If you have a large backpack and don't want to carry it with you for the whole tour, don't worry because you'll find lockers at the entrance where you can leave it.
+If you have a large backpack and don't want to carry it with you for the whole tour, don't worry because at the entrance you'll find lockers where you can leave it.

 What to see in Pompeii